AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/site-template/create-site.md

     >
     >It is recommended to use a **Development** environment for this tutorial.

-1. A new tab will be launched to the AEM **Author Service**.
+1. A new tab is launched to the AEM **Author Service**.
 Click **Sign in with Adobe** and you should be logged in automatically with the same Experience Cloud credentials.

 1. After being redirected and authenticated you should now see the AEM start screen.